gooyle/Hikey970_support/README.md

 # Hikey970_supportfiles
-Use this board for robot control and some support package and imge are delivered name|usage
+Use this board for robot control and some support package and imge are delivered:

+name|usage
 -|-|
 images and doc|system install and change flash redistribute